Skip to content

 });

-This registration style is useful for small validators or highly local checks.
+This style suits small validators or highly local checks.

 Method-based checks

-Pegium also supports method-pointer based registration, which keeps validator implementations close to the owning class and consistent with the formatter API style.
+Pegium also supports method-pointer based registration.
+It keeps validator implementations close to the owning class and consistent with the formatter API style.

 registry.registerChecks(